 26 Jun How To Create A Job Hunting Routine

-Career Coaching and Job Searches: Creating Your Own Job Finding Routine
+Career Coaching and Job Searches: Creating Your Own Job Hunting Routine

-I am currently working with someone who was made redundant around six months ago .
-“Six months ago I felt as though I had all the time in the world and didn’t do much to find a job; three months ago I was filling in job applications and sending off on spec inquiries practically all day long; now I can hardly make the effort to do an online job search.
-I need some motivation back,” was how he described his predicament.
+I am currently working with someone who was made redundant around six months ago.
+When he first came to see me, he announced: “Six months ago I felt as though I had all the time in the world and didn’t do much to find a job; three months ago I was filling in job applications and sending off on spec inquiries practically all day long; now I can hardly make the effort to do an online job search.
+I need some motivation back.”
+This was how he described his predicament.

 There is both a simple and a complicated answer to this one.
 The complicated one is to really dig deep and find something he longs to do so that there is the motivation there.
 Meanwhile, money has to come in from somewhere so we also have to adopt the simple method, and that’s to create a job search routine.

 Before we talk about that, however, let’s address the subject of motivation.
 It’s a very common and modern fallacy that we can only achieve a goal if we are under the influence of motivation, if our passion has been sparked, and we feel led along a certain path.
 Sorry.
 That is absolute rubbish.
-Yes, motivation and passion are fantastic if you have them, but sometimes you just have to do what you have to do, and the only way you will get there is by taking a big breath and doing it, perhaps over and over again.
-So, let’s bin the motivation for the moment and concentrate on getting things done.
+Yes, motivation and passion are fantastic if you have them, but sometimes you just have to do what you have to do.
+Often, the only way you will get there is by taking a big breath and doing it, perhaps over and over again.
+So, let’s put our obsession with motivation to the side for the moment and concentrate on getting things done.

 Creating Your Own Routine: the Rules